tauthethirtythird/io_qp2_rule_kor/readme.md

 > When Expert or buffed mods are enabled this +1 is removed

-Clearing 4 lines sends 4 attack, falls under `special clears`
+Clearing 4 lines sends 4 attack, falls under `special clears` (increases B2B count, used in `Surge attack`, see next chapter for details)

-This mode uses All-Mini spin rules, spin clears of every tetromino are `special clears`, they can increase B2B count (With only T being a regular spin if 3-corner rule is passed, if 3-corner rule isn't passed or if it's a non-T tetromino then as long as it's immobile then it counts as Mini, with same attack as regular line clears, clear 1/2/3 send 0/1/2)
+This mode uses All-Mini+ spin rules, a subtype of `All-Spin`, other than T every other tetromino's Spins also count as `special clears` ((translation note: original says All-Mini but there's an update so it should be All-Mini+))
+Only T counts for a regular spin if it passes the 3-corner rule, with a base attack of `2*lines`, spins that don't fulfill 3-corner or non-T tetromino's that pass Immobile detection all count as Mini, with a base attack the same as normal clears, being `lines-1`

 All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (slightly different from regular TL, TL sends 5 attack but +1 B2B)

-B2B starts counting from the second `special clear`, and adds an extra 1 attack sent
+Consecutive `special clears` starting from the second one start gathering B2B count, and adds +1 attack

-All attacks keep decimals in calculation, the decimals follow their value probability, for example 1.2 has a 20% chance to become 2, 80% chance to become 1)
+All attacks keep decimals in calculation, the decimals follow their value probability, for example 1.2 has a 20% chance to become 2, 80% chance to become 1 (Not sure if this rule is still in use)

 ### Surge Attack

-When B2B is broken a large attack is created, attack is B2B count -3, or the amount of consecutive special clears count -4 (slightly different in TL, no -3, however many B2B however many attack)
+When B2B is broken a large attack is created, attack is `B2B count -3`, (or the amount of consecutive special clears count -4) (slightly different in TL, however many B2B however many attack, no -3)

 > This is a very important system in qp, really needed in certain situations